 2.3 Technical Skills

 Most online schools have student orientation programs.
 These teach students how to use the school’s Learning Management System (LMS) and other online tools.
-It is important to familiarise yourself with the LMS that your university uses.
+It is important to familiarize yourself with the LMS that your university uses.

 Online learners need basic technical skills to succeed.
 These include the ability to create new documents and navigate the internet to look up information.
 There are a variety of tutorials online that can help you develop basic technical skills.